Fly Fishing 101

 - Try a dry-dropper — cover both depths with a dry-dropper rig.

 - Match the season — terrestrials in summer, midges in winter (see the seasonal guides like spring).
-Resources like Hatch Magazine and the Georgia DNR help with regional bugs and rules.
+Resources like Hatch Magazine and Trout Unlimited's Georgia chapters help with regional bugs and rules.

 Frequently Asked Questions